How to Ferment Vegetables: A Beginner’s Guide

 Seasonings

 Different types of seasoning can be added to vegetable ferments.
-Once again, the types of seasoning you can add simply come down to personal preference.
+Once again, the types of seasoning you can add come down to personal preference.

 Temperature